silconari/Modeling-Animal-Movement/README.md

 ### Split the data

-I used a (70%, 20%, 10%) split for the training, validation, and test sets.
+I used a (70%, 20%) split for the training and test sets.
 Note the data is not being randomly shuffled before splitting.

 ## Data windowing